The Latin term quid pro quo translates to "something for something."

 Employees seeking justice for a quid pro quo harassment claim typically must file a complaint with a state and/or federal labor protection agency first (claimants have 180 days in which to file with the U.S. Equal Employment Opportunity Commission).

-If you have been involved in a situation that may amount to harassment you'll want to consult with a professional.
+If you've been involved in a situation that may amount to harassment you'll want to consult with a professional.
 A lawyer can analyze the facts of your situation and apply the relevant laws in order to determine your rights and how best to proceed.
-Contact a local attorney for a free initial case assessment to learn how they can help.
+Contact a local employment law attorney today to learn how they can help.

 Contact a qualified employment discrimination attorney to make sure your rights are protected.